 Julian Chokkattu/Digital Trends

 Notably, App Shortcuts are back.
-The feature, briefly introduced during the Android Nougat beta program, was briefly scrapped, but it’s returned in fully functional form.
+The feature, introduced during the Android Nougat beta program, was briefly scrapped, but it’s returned in fully functional form.
 App Shortcuts mimic the 3D Touch features introduced in iOS 9 — press and hold an app icon and you’ll get a list of specific actions.
 The Pixel Launcher, the default home screen on Pixel smartphones, supports the feature, and third-party app developers will be able tap in on smartphones running Android 7.1.1.
 Apps can have up to five shortcuts, according to the Android Developers website.